 I’ve had direct experience with a few multi-billion dollar companies choking on their self-created complexity.
 It was painful to talk to person after person, with the same high level of confusion and frustration.
 They had complexity building up in every facet of the business model, unchecked for decades.
 Just like a tangled ball of yarn, where do you start?

-Focus & simplicity
+Focus & Simplicity

 Continuous focus & simplicity is the cure for unwanted complexity. a is the centering of energy and activities on a particular purpose or subject.
-While, simplicity is being direct, clear, easy, with few parts.
+While, simplicity is being direct, clear, and easy, with few parts.

 Evolution did not condition the human brain to run after every squirrel, bird, and rabbit it saw.
 It was conditioned to focus on the big kill.
 In many organizations, the majority of people are getting whiplash as they change their direction or are interrupted a few dozen times a day.
 Task switching is the #1 factor in low productivity.
 The brain takes 20-25 minutes adequately, and 50% of the time people don’t get back to the original task after being interrupted.

 Only in simplifying can focus happen.
 In strategy lore, there is the story of how a company significantly increased toothpaste sales.
 The toothpaste company had a big competition on how to increase sales of toothpaste.
-Every idea imaginable was submitted, including new formulations, new marketing slogans, new promotions, but what won?
+Every idea imaginable was submitted, including new formulations, new marketing slogans, and new promotions, but what won?
 The simplest idea, widen the mouth of the toothpaste cap.

-By being simple is how most things get done right.
+Being simple is how most things get done right.
 Simple strategy, simple to use products, simple processes, simple metrics, simple initiatives, simple instructions, simple, simple, simple.
 Everyone raves about Apple, yet they were ten years behind the first MP3 player and 20 years behind the first cell phone.
 So, what is their magic?
 Focus and simplicity.
 They focus thousands of people’s efforts on a small portfolio of products.
 And, they make products so simple that even a three-year-old can navigate through and use them.